webix-hub/docs/data/api/ui.querybuilder_setfilters.md

 setFilters
 =============

-@todo:
-	check

 @short:
-	sets an array of filtering objects
+	sets an array of filter objects

 @params:

-- filters		array			an array with filters objects
+- filters		array			an array with filter objects

 @example:
 $$("querybuilder").setFilters([